cglamb/Web_Scraper/README.md

 ## Structure of the Output Data

-The JSON keys are the URL addresses of each site being visited.
+The JSON key is the URL addresses of each site being visited.
 The JSON also contains values for the following data elements:

 - `text`: This is the text from the body of the wiki page.
 - `main_headers`: These are the main header names within the wiki page.